-This Funding Matrix, and Funding Decision Flowchart outline funding solutions relevant for a range of business needs.
+This Funding Matrix (see page 26), and Funding Decision Flowchart (see page 25) outline funding solutions relevant for a range of business needs.

 Some key criteria will help determine the best source of finance for your client.
 Use the following decision points to help them understand the need and find the appropriate solutions.